GaProgMan/NET-Core-Podast-Transcriptions/transcriptions/060-uno-platform-with-jerome-laban.md

 ### Wrapping Up

-That was my interview with Jérôme Laban and Uno Platform.
+That was my interview with Jérôme Laban about Uno Platform.
 Be sure to check out the show notes for a bunch of links to some of the stuff that we covered, and full transcription of the interview.
 The show notes, as always, can be found at [dotnetcore.show](https://dotnetcore.show/), and there will be a link directly to them in your podcatcher.

 And don't forget to spread the word, leave me a rating or review on your podcatcher of choice - head over to [dotnetcore.show/subscribe](/subscribe) for ways to do that - and to come back next time for more .NET Core goodness.